 My amendment No. 28 specifically refers to, "The processing of any special category of personal data [those special categories of personal data include sexual orientation, religious and political beliefs, and several other enumerated items] by a private or commercial company [the Minister may query the term "commercial company", but it gets to the core of what is intended by Article 9 of the EU GDPR] for political or electoral purposes shall be prohibited without explicit full and informed consent of the data subject."

-To be clear, Red C polling, focus groups and market research can all continue.
+To be clear, RED C polling, focus groups and market research can all continue.
 This amendment simply provides that if a candidate or party brings a private commercial company into the electoral process and charges it with gathering and processing data, whether in the form of polling, market research or focus groups, there must be certainty that those participating are aware that it is for political purposes and agree to it.
 They must at least agree that political purposes are part of the function of what they are doing.
 Article 9.2(a) of the GDPR makes that clear.
 This proviso is the clearest and most important provision, "the data subject has given explicit consent".
 I have responded to polls on the phone and I have given my consent to ask questions.
 I am sure many will continue to do so.
 My amendment seeks to prevent those situations where people's information is gathered, they have not given consent to that information being used politically and it is used to target and manipulate them.

 I want to be clear.
 Cambridge Analytica and Facebook are only the beginning of this problem unless we address it.
 There are 100 clones of Cambridge Analytica.
 Many of those who worked for Cambridge Analytica have set up their own companies.
 There are multiple companies seeking to work in this way.
-Facebook has allowed that data to be harvested.
+Facebook has allowed those data to be harvested.
 We should not rely on social media platforms not to allow data to be harvested from them.
 For every Facebook there will also be apps, small companies or fly-by-night social media platforms that appear for a while simply for the purposes of gathering data.
 We know that there are apps whose entire purpose is to gather data which can then be sold.
 If the operators come under pressure, the apps can disappear and the companies can fold and reopen as different companies.
 We are looking at a dangerous landscape in which mercenary actors can seek to actively influence political outcomes, unless we get this right and regulate it.

 It is important to note that when I talk about the harvesting of personal data, I refer to the processing of personal data revealing political opinions.
 There is no constraint on what kind of personal data it is or where it is found.
 Is it found in a Snapchat conversation or a Facebook conversation?
 There is no limitation.
 There are three elements here.
 The first question concerns who is doing the processing.
-Whether or not it is carried out by private companies is a key issue.
+Whether it is carried out by private companies is a key issue.
 I know that addressing this is the intention the Minister has set out for section 43.
 The other two issues are whose data is being processed and what kind of data is being processed.

 My amendments Nos.
-29 and 30 relate to the question of whose data is being processed.
+29 and 30 relate to the question of whose data are being processed.
 In these amendments I have returned to the language of Article 9.2(d) of the GDPR, which provides that the data should be that of "members or to former members of the body" carrying out the processing, namely, persons who are in pre-established contact with a candidate or a party around political issues.
 In that respect, the Minister has said that he does not feel that it is necessary to put the language from Article 9.2(d) into the Bill, because the GDPR applies.
 If the Minister will not accept my amendments, which I think would add clarity and be very useful, can he confirm that under section 43 it is only those categories set out Article 9.2(d) whose data can be processed?

 My amendment is complementary to section 43 and would ensure that any actions taking place under the section come into line with those appropriate and acceptable data subjects for processing identified in the GDPR.
 Could the Minister clarify that?